isomerpages/mlaw-corp/news/public-consultations/_posts/2025-03-20-post-Public Consultation on the International Arbitration Act 1994 of Singapore.md

 3. As part of our continual review to ensure that Singapore remains attractive as an arbitration forum, MinLaw commissioned the Singapore International Dispute Resolution Academy (“**SIDRA**”) to conduct a study on the international arbitration regime in Singapore and the IAA.

 {:start="4"}
 4. To assist in our assessment of SIDRA’s study, we invite members of the public to provide views on SIDRA’s report, with a focus on the following eight (8) issues:

+(a) Whether to confer the power to make cost orders for arbitral proceedings following a successful setting aside of an award on the court;

+(b) Whether separate cost principles should be applied in respect of unsuccessful setting aside applications;

+(c) Whether to introduce a leave requirement for appeals to the Court of Appeal arising from a High Court decision in a setting aside application;

+(d) Whether the time limit to file a setting aside application should be reduced;

+(e) Whether a right of appeal on questions of law is desirable;

+(f) How to ascertain the governing law of the arbitration agreement;

+(g) Whether the review of the tribunal’s jurisdiction should be conducted by way of an appeal or a rehearing; and

+(h) Whether the summary disposal powers of arbitral tribunals should be set out in the IAA.